nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ## 7 Current issues

 ### Matching of actor name to login contract
 The login contract contains the name of the actor (care provider).
-The custodian must check if the name matches the issuers name in the registry.
+The custodian must check if the name matches the issuer's name in the registry.
 The registration of names is not yet a part of the registry spec.
 The registration of a care providers name will probably be done by the use of [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)